Skip to main content

 Our Impact So Far

-In October, the Task Force made its largest donation to date — a $15,000 contribution to Michigan Sportsmen Against Hunger (MSAH).
-This funding helps cover processing fees, historically the single biggest barrier preventing hunters from donating harvested deer.
+In 2025, the Task Force made its largest donation to date — a $15,000 contribution to Michigan Sportsmen Against Hunger (MSAH) and a $10,000 donation to Hunters Feeding Michigan.
+This funding helped cover processing fees and increased the amount of deer processed for the charitable food system.

-County Farm Bureaus statewide now have access to $60,000 in FY2025 to support local venison donation events happening throughout December and January, with a public grant opportunity launching for all counties in 2026.
+County Farm Bureaus statewide now have access to $140,000 in FY2026 to support local venison donation events happening throughout the year.

 Funding Commitments and Strategic Investments